ultrabug/mkdocs-static-i18n/README.md

 - `fixed_link` (default: `None`): if specified, when switching to this language, you will be redirected to this link
 - `build` (default: `true`): a boolean used to control the build of a `/<language>` path for the given language
 - `site_name` (default: `mkdocs.yml site_name`): the [`site_name` translation for the given language](#translating-site-name)
-- `homepage` (default: `None`): if specified, the [URL of the homepage logo](#localizing-the-homepage-logo-link) will be set to this URL, e.g., for linking to other localized homepages
+- `homepage` (default: `None`) - only relevant for the material template: if specified, the [URL of the homepage logo](#localizing-the-homepage-logo-link) will be set to this URL, e.g., for linking to other localized homepages

 Feature rich `languages` options usage: